JasonWilkerson1/CameronsAirHVac/README.md

 This is a personal project, but contributions are welcome.
 Please fork the repository and submit pull requests for enhancements (e.g., additional SEO tweaks, new features).

 ## License
 - Based on the Arsha template by BootstrapMade, licensed under [Creative Commons Attribution 3.0](https://bootstrapmade.com/license/).
-Modify and use commercially, but retain attribution unless purchasing the pro version.

 ## Roadmap
 - Add more service pages (e.g., "AC Repair," "Maintenance").